vangberg/librevox/README.md

 [Freeswitcher](http://code.rubyists.com/projects/fs/).
 Not everything would fit into the existing architecture, and I felt that a blank slate was needed.
 Librevox and Freeswitcher looks much alike on the outside, but Librevox tries to take a simpler approach on the inside.
-Eventually this is still beta software, and needs some real-life testing before seeing a regular release.

 ## Prerequisites